Conductance of a subdiffusive random weighted tree: Algebraic identities and lower bound

 Using the first and third points of this lemma with \eqref{eq:pre_lower_bound} finally yields the following lower bounds: \begin{proposition} Under the hypotheses \eqref{eq:hyp_normalized}, \eqref{eq:hyppsip1} and \eqref{eq:hypkappa}, \begin{enumerate} \item $\liminf_{n\to\infty} n^{1/(\kappa-1)}\Et \bracks*{\ceff_n} > 0$, if $1 < \kappa < 2$; \item $\liminf_{n\to\infty} n\log n\Et \bracks*{\ceff_n} > 0$, if $\kappa = 2$ and \item $\liminf_{n\to\infty} n\Et\bracks*{\ceff_n} \geq 1/\Et\bracks{M_\infty^2}$, if $\kappa > 2$. \end{enumerate} \end{proposition}

 \begin{remark} If we assume that we are in the non-lattice case these lower bounds can also be made explicit (in terms on the distribution of $M_\infty$) in the cases $1 < \kappa < 2$ and $\kappa = 2$.
-However, since our method does not provide explicit upper bounds, we chose not to make this additional assumption. \end{remark}
+However, since our method does not provide explicit upper bounds, we have chosen not to make this additional assumption. \end{remark}